Andrew Green (librarian): Public life

 Green belongs to multiple scholarly organizations, including SCONUL (the Society of College, National and University Libraries) (Chair 2002-2004), The Legal Deposit Advisory Panel, the Committee of the ALDL (Agency for the Legal Deposit Libraries), the Research Information Network Funders' Group, the CyMAL Advisory Council, the Chartered Institute of Library and Information Professionals (CILIP) Wales (President), the Wales Higher Edducation Libraries Forum (WHELF) (Chair), and the Welsh Committee of the British Council.
 He was a member of the steering bodies of the Research Support Libraries Programme (RSLP) and the Research Support Libraries Group (RSLG).

+In 2009 Green was honoured by the Gorsedd of Bards at the National Eisteddfod with the white bardic robes of a druid, the highest honour bestowed for his contribution to the language and culture of Wales.
+His bardic name is Gwallter bach, which alludes to Little Walter, the great American blues player.
 In 2013, Green was elected as a Fellow of the Learned Society of Wales.

-Between 2014 and 2017, Green was Chair of Coleg Cymraeg Cenedlaethol, an organisation that aims to establish the future sustainability of the Welsh language within academia.
+Between 2014 and 2017, he was the Chair of Coleg Cymraeg Cenedlaethol, an organisation that aims to establish the future sustainability of the Welsh language within academia.